danbeck/danbeck/_posts/2015-06-12-howto-install-click-packages.markdown

 Downloads/org.ubuntu.myapp_0.1.0_armhf.click
 ```

-## Using _phablet-shell_ instead of _adb shell_

 The _adb shell_ doesn't work correctly if the terminal size is less than 80x24: the line wrapping
 bug makes it hard to enter long commands like the ones above.
+Instead, a better solution is to use
+the _phablet shell_.

+## Using _phablet-shell_ instead of _adb shell_

-Instead, we install and configure the
+We install and configure the _phablet-tools_ as follows:
- _phablet-tools_:

 ```bash
 sudo apt-get install phablet-tools